Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Route optimization in the real world

-Large corporations like UPS or FedEx have spent billions employing huge teams of academics to develop their own in-house algorithms trying to find the best routes.
-We wanted to bring the power of route optimization to small and medium businesses in an easy and accessible way.
+Large corporations like UPS and FedEx have spent billions employing teams of academics to develop their own in-house route optimization algorithms.
+At Routific, we set out in 2012 to make the power of route optimization accessible to small and medium businesses as well.

-And finally, the algorithms needed to account for real-world factors, because the real world is much more complex than the academic world (unfortunately).
-For one, academic papers describe routes on a blank piece of paper (called a Cartesian plane) whereas real delivery drivers need to follow the road network, with varying traffic patterns throughout the day and week.
+Finally, we realised that our algorithms needed to account for real-world factors — because the real world is much more complex than academic scenarios!
+For example: Academic papers describe routes as if they could be drawn on a piece of blank paper (called a Cartesian plane) — whereas real drivers need to follow the road network, with varying traffic patterns throughout the day and week.

 Route optimization as a search term on Google since 2010 has increased by 300%